ONSdigital/eq-questionnaire-runner/README.md

 #### Run supporting services with Docker

-To run the app locally, but the supporting services in Docker, run:
+To run the app locally, but the supporting services in Docker, make sure you have Docker and Colima installed [from this step](#run-with-docker), then run:

 ``` shell
 make dev-compose-up